FatimaMarq14/2143-OOP/Assignments/P02B/README.md

 # Knucklebones Game Design
 ## Class Diagram

 This class diagram will be some of the implementations I will use for my Knucklebones program.
+This is a draft to some ideas that were given to us in class and how they could potentially work and what they could potentially due. **Variables subject to change.**

 ### Dice Class
 - **Attributes**: